Why You Need a Thermal Expansion Tank

 High water pressure can also lead to sudden pipe bursts that can cause catastrophic damage and loss of property.
 This is especially true in the winter, when freezing temperatures can cause ice buildup in pipes that lead to even higher water pressure.

 Fortunately, monitoring your home water pressure has come a long way since the days of manual pressure gauges.
-Smart leak detectors like the Flo by Moen device monitor your home water pressure, temperature, and scan for leaks all in real-time.
+Smart Water Security Systems like Flo by Moen continuously monitor your home water pressure and flow, and also scan for leaks with daily automatic Health Tests (pressure-loss tests).
 And all that data is available to you 24/7 on the Flo by Moen app.
+To learn more about the Flo by Moen Smart Water Security System, click here.

 Avoid Common Problems – Expansion Tank Maintenance